1969 is when it all began.

 In 2000, Self Help responded to the Cerro Grande Fire in Los Alamos, utilizing a large grant from the LANL Foundation.
 Ellen Morris Bond was hired to help Joyce meet the increased needs.
 Ellen’s background in community development was similar to Joyce’s experience, and they made a wonderful team.
 When Joyce retired in 2001, Ellen was selected as the new director.

-Ellen understands the need for diverse funding streams and flexible services.
-Self Help accesses funding from organizations for special needs such as housing for homeless families, medical issues, disaster response, and fuel in the wintertime.
+Self Help understands the need for diverse funding streams and flexible services.
+We access funding from organizations for special needs such as housing for homeless families, medical issues, disaster response, and fuel in the wintertime.
 A vital program at Self Help is the emergency fund which provides vital assistance with basic needs during stressful times.